DataDog/documentation/content/en/tracing/_index.md

 Distributed tracing allows you to propagate a single trace across multiple services and hosts, so you can see performance end-to-end.
 Linking is implemented by injecting Datadog Metadata into the request headers.

 Distributed tracing headers are language agnostic.
 A trace started in one language may propagate to another (for example, from Python to Java).
+Datadog sampling ensures completeness of traces distributed across hosts and services.

 Datadog APM & Distributed Tracing is offered as an upgrade to the Pro and Enterprise plans.
 A free 14-day trial is available.
 Registered users can visit the [APM page of the Datadog application][1] to get started.